johandavidsen/grot-table/README.md

             default: false,
         },
         /**
-         * If pagination is enabled defining the page size, optional, default 10 */
+         * If pagination is editable defining the page size, optional, default 10 */
         pageSize: {
             type: Number,